Extreme E: Race locations and legacy programme

 Extreme E races in locations already damaged by climate change in order to bring awareness to the problems posed by climate change and have consulted ecological experts to keep the impact of their presence to a minimum.
 The series maintains a so called "legacy programme" which intends to provide support for social and environmental challenges at the racing locations.

+Cancelled and planned locations

+Several Extreme E race venues were announced but later cancelled due to the COVID-19 pandemic, logistical constraints, or changes to the series calendar.

 Logistics

 The RMS St Helena, a former Royal Mail Ship, serves as a "floating paddock" and headquarters for the series.
 It is used to carry all equipment, including the cars, to the race locations (or nearest port) in order to reduce carbon emissions compared to air freight.
 The ship's environmental footprint has been reduced by converting the propulsion units and the generators to run on ultra-low-sulfur diesel.
 The St Helena also serves as a research vessel, carrying scientists and potentially holding conferences at the race locations.

-Extreme E uses hydrogen fuel cell technology supplied by AFC Energy.
-Hydrogen fuel is generated from water and solar energy and is then used to charge the vehicles, allowing for a sustainable off-the-grid power generation.
+Extreme E uses hydrogen fuel cell generators supplied by AFC Energy.
+Hydrogen fuel is generated from water and solar energy and is then used to charge the vehicles' batteries, allowing for a sustainable off-the-grid power generation.